miskaraminaa/PharmaChain/README.md

 - **Blockchain (Ethereum):** Immutable data recording and smart contract automation.
 - **IoT (Node-RED):** Real-time environmental monitoring (temperature, humidity, etc.).
 - **AI:** Anomaly detection and certificate validation with 96% accuracy.
-- **Web and Mobile Interfaces:** For manufacturers, distributors, pharmacies, and end-users.
+- **Web and Mobile Interfaces:** For manufacturers, distributors, pharmacies, and final users.

 PharmaChain creates digital twins for each pharmaceutical product, enabling lifecycle tracking with cryptographic proof of authenticity, compliant with regulations like Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP).